jpmorganchase/salt-ds/templates/component-pages/README.md

 List other, similar components with the relationship "similarTo."
 List other components that this component uses with the relationship "contains."
 As with alsoKnownAs, use sentence case and order them alphabetically.

+### relatedPatterns

+Add any related patterns here.
+Include patterns that the reader of the component document would likely want to access.
+Don't include a pattern just because it uses the component.
+A reader of the `Card` documentation would likely want to read more about the selectable card pattern, but it's less relevant for the `GridLayout` documentation reader even though the pattern also uses this component.

+Patterns must already be published on the Salt site.
+Use the exact title of the pattern, in quotation marks, with each pattern separated by a comma.
+Delete this line if there are no related patterns.

 ### stickerSheet

 Link to a Figma stickersheet where applicable.